wangzezhong/wangzezhong.github.io/index.md

-We live in a world overflowing with data, the ability to understand and utilize data has become more critical than ever.
-Yet, for many people—non-experts and the general public—data feels cold, distant, or even exclusionary, like a language they were never taught to speak.
-This disconnect has real consequences: it fuels inequity, spreads misinformation, and leaves communities feeling powerless to address challenges like climate change or public health crises.
-In this landscape, the need for clear, engaging, and compelling data communication is urgent.
+We live in a world overflowing with data, and understanding it has never been more important.
+Yet for many people, data feels cold, distant, or even exclusionary, like a language they were never taught to speak.
+This disconnect has real consequences: when access to and understanding of data are uneven, inequality deepens and misinformation spreads.
+My work aims to bridge this gap by making data communication clearer, more engaging, and more human.

-My work is rooted in a simple belief: **Data can spark curiosity, invite interaction, and tell stories that resonate with people’s lives**.
+I think data can spark curiosity, invite interaction, and tell stories that resonate with people’s lives.
 Leveraging Visual Design, Human Computer Interaction (HCI), and Data Visualization, I explore how to help people see data not as something cold or alienating, but something they can see, feel, connect to, and share.
-By actively applying research through design methods, I have been struck by how meaningful images and visuals are for people as they grapple with new understandings.
+By actively applying Research Through Design methods, I have been struck by how meaningful images and visuals are for people as they grapple with new understandings.

 I am currently a postdoctoral fellow at [ixLab](https://ixlab.cs.sfu.ca/), [Simon Fraser University](https://www.sfu.ca/computing.html) working alongside [Dr. Sheelagh Carpendale](https://www.cs.sfu.ca/~sheelagh/).
-Previously, I earned my PhD in 2022 from  the [University of Edinburgh](https://www.ed.ac.uk/) under the supervision of [Dr. Benjamin Bach](https://visualinteractivedata.github.io/bach.html) and [Dr. Dave Murray-Rust](http://dave.murray-rust.org/).
+Previously, I earned my PhD from  the [University of Edinburgh](https://www.ed.ac.uk/) under the supervision of [Dr. Benjamin Bach](https://visualinteractivedata.github.io/bach.html) and [Dr. Dave Murray-Rust](http://dave.murray-rust.org/).
+I’ve been lucky to live in beautiful cities such as Beijing, Edinburgh, and Vancouver, and to work with inspiring people along the way.
+I look forward to continuing this journey and welcome new opportunities to collaborate.

 <!--projects-->

 # News
-* Five works will be presented at IEEE VIS 2025:
+* Our work will be presented at IEEE VIS 2025, I couldn't attend in person, I hope to see you next time!
 [Flirting Charts: Expressive Motion Design in Information Visualization Inspired by Animal Courtship Performances](https://wangzezhong.github.io/assets/papersPDF/VIS25_Poster_Courtship_preprint.pdf)
 [Input Data Comics: Exploring a Narrative Approach to Input Visualization](https://wangzezhong.github.io/assets/papersPDF/Input_DataComic_InPutVIS_2025_preprint.pdf);
 [ThreadWave: Visualizing Co-authorship as Temporal Threads (led by Ruishan Wu)](https://wangzezhong.github.io/assets/papersPDF/Ruishan_Poster_ThreadWave__Visualizing_Co_authorship_as_Temporal_Threads.pdf); [Exploring Data Detective Practices as a Class Activity (led by Ruishan Wu)](https://nightingaledvs.com/exploring-data-detective-practices-as-a-class-activity/); [The Fuzzy Front Ends: Reflections on the Never-Ending Story of Visualization Co-Design (led by Wei Wei)](https://wangzezhong.github.io/assets/papersPDF/VisDarkSide_VIS2025.pdf).